 We will be in touch within 10 days if we can accept your pitch.
 We try to respond to everyone but because of the growing number of pitches we receive, sometimes you might not hear from us.
 We pay $300 for each reflection piece.

 Reflections pitches must be original, unpublished work.
+These stories are authored by you (no co-bylines on first-person pieces).
 Please refrain from submitting a piece that has already been published elsewhere.

 We believe in holding the Departments of Defense and Veterans Affairs accountable by reporting on policies and decisions its leaders make.
 Our reported stories illuminate serious issues that often go unexplained or underreported, such as rampant sexual harassment and assault in the armed forces, which The War Horse exposed in 2017.